Greater Manchester Combined Authority (GMCA) is the enforcing authority for the Explosives Regulations 2014, which includes the storage of fireworks.

 If you are renewing a licence and there are no changes to the storage arrangements, which were agreed at the time of issuing the licence, then there are no requirements to resubmit plans.

-For all refunds due to an error in your payment please email email@example.com quoting your reference number (this will have been emailed to you when you successfully made a payment), full name, contact number and reason for requesting a refund.
-The Exchequer Services department will deal with your query at the earliest possible opportunity.
+Payment is not a guarantee that your licence will be approved, should the decision be made to refuse you an explosive licence then the payment will not be refunded, however if you have made a payment in error please email firstname.lastname@example.org quoting your reference number (this will have been emailed to you when you successfully made a payment), full name, contact number and reason for requesting a refund.
+The team will deal with your query at the earliest possible opportunity.

 In addition to the above you are required to carry out a site specific risk assessment based on the Management of Health and Safety at Work Regulations 1999, an example of which can be found here.
 You will be required to produce your risk assessment when an inspecting officer visits your premises.